 To test your site's speed, just use Google’s PageSpeed Insights.
 This tool will crawl your site, give you a score on mobile and desktop and then give you recommendations to increase your speed.
 For a list of PageSpeed Rules and Recommendations click here.

 Mobile has taken over as the primary form of searching.
-According to SimilarWeb’s State of Mobile Web US 2015 report, roughly 56 percent of consumer traffic to the leading US websites is now from mobile devices.
-While many sites have adapted to mobile, many haven’t or have a terrible mobile experience.
 As Google shifts to a mobile-first divided index, having a site that looks and works great on mobile is more important than ever especially since studies report close to 60% of all internet access is through smartphones.

 Responsive Design is a smarter way to mobilize your site.
 Responsive sites adapt to the device the user is using.
 This means no need for a separate mobile site with minimal features.
 With responsive design, you can give your mobile users a powerful experience.